da-nial/Search-Engine/README.md

 # Search Engine

-This project is an information retrieval search engine developed for an Information Retrieval course.
+This project is an information retrieval search engine developed for my Information Retrieval undergraduate course.
 Its workflow consists of preprocessing the data and then answering the queries using various approaches including positional indexing, TF-IDF vectorizing, and Word2Vec embedding.
 The search speed is boosted using techniques such as index elimination, champions list, and clustering.
 The engine classifies documents with KNN into multiple categories based on